bringing a brand back together

 The Before

-1. Fragmented Development: Without a unified Design System, development across 40 countries became fragmented and ad-hoc.
+Fragmented Development: Without a unified Design System, development across 40 countries became fragmented and ad-hoc moreso when it comes to payment and process forms

 The results of the transformation were profound.
 SOS Kinderdörfer Weltweit’s digital platform emerged with a cohesive, modern design that resonated with users and effectively communicated the organization’s mission.
 Content management became more intuitive, empowering staff to deliver timely, impactful messages to their global audience.